osteele/audio2anki/docs/implementation_plan.md

   - Displays progress throughout the pipeline execution.
   - Provides CLI flags to override the stages list (default order is sufficient for now).

-## Step 2: Implement the Central Caching Mechanism
+## Step 2: Implement the Temporary Caching Mechanism

 - Develop a caching module (e.g., `src/audio2anki/cache.py`) that:
-  - Creates and manages the cache directory at `$HOME/.cache/audio2anki`.
+  - Creates a temporary directory for each pipeline run using `tempfile.mkdtemp()`.
-  - Supports storing and retrieving intermediate results using simple keys (e.g., a hash of the input file).
+  - Supports storing and retrieving artifacts by their simple names within this temporary directory.
-  - Implements commands (later integrated with the CLI) to report cache location and size, expire old entries, and optionally disable caching.
+  - Automatically cleans up the temporary directory after processing is complete, with an option to keep it for debugging.

 ## Step 3: Set Up the Configuration Module